dngen049/the-shoppies/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## For test:

+go to this link: https://cranky-darwin-947785.netlify.app/

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn start`

+create your .env file

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.